 What Decking Does Not Get Hot in the Sun?

-Walking around barefoot on your own deck is one of life’s simple pleasures…but not if it leaves you with blisters and scorched soles!
-When the temperature rises, so does the heat radiating from your deck’s surface.
-Save your family’s feet (including your pets!) this summer and read on to learn about heat-resistant decking options.
+Walking around barefoot on your deck is one of life's simple pleasures, but not if it leaves you with blisters and scorched soles!
+When the temperature rises, so does the heat radiating from your deck's surface.
+Save your family's feet (including your pets!) this summer, and read on to learn about heat-resistant decking options.

 What Makes a Deck Hot

-Whether you've got pressure-treated wood boards or composite decking, there are three factors that cause your deck boards to absorb and retain heat: the color of your decking, the amount of direct sunlight on your deck, and the temperature of your space.
+Whether you've got pressure-treated wood boards or composite decking, three factors cause your deck boards to absorb and retain heat: the color of your decking, the amount of direct sunlight on your deck, and the temperature of your space.

 Decking Color

-Just like wearing a dark shirt on a sunny day will cause you to sweat, dark-colored decking will absorb more heat and sunlight than light-colored options.
-That means a deck with dark brown decking will tend to heat up more than one with a light gray color.
+For example, wearing a dark shirt on a sunny day will cause sweat, and dark-colored decking will absorb more heat and sunlight than light-colored options.
+That means a deck with dark brown decking will tend to heat more than one with a light gray color.

 Direct Sunlight

 The more direct sunlight your deck gets, the more your deck boards will heat up.
-A bright, sunny deck is an amazing luxury that's great for entertaining, relaxing, and gardening…but it also makes for a much hotter deck surface.
+A bright, sunny deck is a fantastic luxury for entertaining, relaxing, and gardening, but it also makes for a much hotter deck surface.
 If your deck space gets a lot of direct sunlight, you could consider a shade structure to help keep your surface cool.

 Air Temperature

-The air temperature around your deck will also affect how much your deck boards hold heat.
-On a cooler day, deck boards might absorb heat from direct sun, but they'll also cool down quicker.
-On a hot, humid summer day, your boards will retain heat longer.
-There's not much any of us can do to control the climate, but the principles above still apply: choose light-colored decking and add shade structures to help keep the temperature around your decking lower.
+The air temperature around your deck will also affect how much your boards hold heat.
+On a more relaxed day, deck boards might absorb heat from direct sun, but they'll cool down quicker.
+On a hot, humid summer day, your boards retain heat longer.
+There's not much we can do to control the climate, but the principles above still apply: choose light-colored decking and add shade structures to help keep the temperature around your decking lower.

 Composite vs. Wood When It Comes to Your Deck

-While early composite decks were notorious for getting uncomfortably hot, new composite decking materials are much more resistant to heat.
-High-quality modern composite boards don’t become hotter than traditional wooden deck boards and often boast cooler temperatures to the touch.
-In addition, the lighter the color of the composite deck boards that you choose, the cooler they will stay in direct sunlight.
+While early composite decks were notorious for getting uncomfortably hot, new composite decking materials are much more heat-resistant.
+High-quality modern composite boards don't become hotter than traditional wooden deck boards and often boast cooler temperatures to the touch.
+In addition, the lighter the color of the composite deck boards you choose, the cooler they will stay in direct sunlight.
 Here are two of our favorite options for composite wood heat mitigation.

 TimberTech AZEK: Engineered for Heat Resistance

-TimberTech Advanced PVC decking is engineered to be cooler to the touch, even in direct sunlight.
-TimberTech PVC decking features advanced materials science in its core and cap that makes it more heat resistant than other composite decking products.
-The PVC deck boards are made with proprietary polymer material and absolutely no wood, which makes it less dense than traditional lumber or decking made from composite material (recycled plastic and wood flakes).
+TimberTech Advanced PVC decking is engineered to be more relaxed to the touch, even in direct sunlight.
+TimberTech PVC decking features advanced materials science in its core and cap, which makes it more heat resistant than other composite decking products.
+The PVC deck boards are made with proprietary polymer material and no wood.
+They are less dense than traditional lumber or decking made from composite material (recycled plastic and wood flakes).
 Less density means boards absorb and retain less heat.
 The bottom line?
 TimberTech PVC decking is engineered to stay up to 30° cooler than competitive composite products.

 Trex Transcend® Lineage™ Composite Decking

-Transcend Lineage is engineered to keep your deck cooler, even on the hottest days.
-Engineered with heat-mitigating technology in the shell, Lineage boards reflect the sun and stay cooler than other composite decking offerings of a similar color.
+Transcend Lineage is engineered to relax your deck, even on the hottest days.
+Engineered with heat-mitigating technology in the shell, Lineage boards reflect the sun and stay more relaxed than other composite decking offerings of a similar color.
 Lineage boards are engineered with a proprietary, high-traffic formulation and ultra-durable integrated shell that resists stains, scratches, mold, and (as much as possible) rising temperatures.

 Choosing Webfoot Home Improvements to Build Your Deck

-Our team is made up of true craftsmen who specialize in the design, layout, care, know-how, and maintenance of decks and outdoor living spaces in Bend and surrounding areas.
-When it comes to building your composite deck, we're certified platinum installers of TimberTech and Trex Decking.
+Our team comprises true craftsmen specializing in designing, layout, care, know-how, and maintenance of decks and outdoor living spaces in Bend and surrounding areas.
+When building your composite deck, we're certified platinum TimberTech and Trex Decking installers.
 Call us for an estimate today!